IWH-DPE Call for Applications – Fall 2020 Intake

 - Any supplementary information relevant to your application.

-Please send your application with indication 2020-01 by February 29, 2020 (24:00 CET) to firstname.lastname@example.org.
+Please send your application with indication 2020-01 by February 29, 2020 (24:00 CET) (deadline has expired!) to firstname.lastname@example.org.
 Applicants who present a detailed and adequate offer by another doctoral programme as well as extraordinarily qualified candidates may ask the IWH-DPE to reach a decision before the deadline.